Eschatologue/CM_wiki/docs/class/paladin/blade.md

 #### Manoeuvre

-You learn two different Manoeuvre of your choice from the "[Manoeuvre Options]" section of the Battle Master subclass.
+You learn two different Manoeuvre of your choice from the "[Manoeuvre Options]" section of the Battle Master Subclass.
 Many Manoeuvre enhance an attack in some way.
 You can use only one Manoeuvre per attack.
 Each time you gain a Paladin level you can replace a Manoeuvre you know with another Manoeuvre of your choice.

 [Manoeuvre Options]: ../../option/class-options/fighter-manoeuvre.md